Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

 However, a spoon fluttering broadside and moving sideways presents an easier and more enticing target for the steelhead which is why an across-river and sideways retrieve is best.

-I recommend starting your first retrieve at the very top of the spot and moving each retrieved down 3 to 5 feet with each consecutive cast.
-3 to 5 feet ensures that each and every fish in the spot sees the spoon and that you leave no gaps, and that the spoon is gradually presented lower and in front of the steelhead with each cast.
+I recommend starting your first retrieve at the very top of the spot and moving each cast downriver 3 to 5 feet with each consecutive cast.
+Three to five feet ensures that each and every fish in the spot sees the spoon and that you leave no gaps, and that the spoon is gradually presented lower and in front of the steelhead with each cast.

 Understanding River Conditions For Spoon Selection and Best Method